quocthai9120/CSE490g1_FP_Zh-En-NMT/docs/index.md

 Using transformer model allows us to learn more of long distance dependancies comparing to RNN-based model.
 This improves our performance by ...

 ## Demo:
+Below, we are showing a demo of how to use our trained model for translation.
+Simply, you can just load the trained model and use that trained model for translation as the following video (click on the thumbnail to see the video):
 [![Demo Translation video](https://github.com/quocthai9120/cse490g1_zh_en_nmt/blob/main/docs/graphs/model%20architecture.png)](https://youtu.be/-9Wi0wKO9yA)

 ## References: